-GUIDE: What are the steps to choose an ERP for a service company?
+GUIDE : What are the steps to choose an ERP for a professional services?

-Despite a service company's desire to acquire an ERP, three fears regularly disrupt the purchase decision: acceptance by the teams, fear of change and a complex deployment fear.
+Despite the desire of a service company to equip itself with an ERP, three fears regularly disrupt the purchasing decision: acceptance by the teams, fear of change and fear of a complex deployment.
+Are you not convinced ?
+Here are 3 big reasons to implement an ERP tailored to your service activity.

 A detailed analysis of your needs and of what the ERP systems you are comparing will allow you to better align your specific needs with the functionalities offered by the tools, and will ensure that you overcome these three difficulties inherent to such a change.

-By following this guide, you will be able to accurately assess each step of your processes and ensure that you identify the best ERP for your service company.
-Let us guide you step by step.
+By following this guide, you will be able to accurately evaluate each step of your processes and ensure that you identify the best ERP for your service company.
+Let yourself be guided step by step.

 The advantages of an ERP for professional services companies